Shopify/transfer_jobs/README.md

 ## Sidekiq

 TransferJobs supports common Sidekiq job configurations.
-The provided classes and modules should enable the construction of more comlex or atypical flows.
+The provided classes and modules should enable the construction of more complex or atypical flows.
 The provided `sidekiq:transfer` rake task supports the following out-of-the-box:

 - sidekiq ~> 5.0
 - sidekiq-unique-jobs ~> 5.0.5